octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 Some type theories serve as alternatives to set theory as a foundation of mathematics.
 Two famous theories are _Alonzo Church's typed λ-calculus_ and _Per Martin-Löf's intuitionistic type theory_.
 The _Per Martin-Löf's intuitionistic type theory_ has been the foundation of constructive mathematics.
 For instance, Thierry Coquand's **Calculus of constructions** and its derivatives are the foundation used by **Coq** (the proof assistant) [[1]](/formal-verification/gadt-coq#references).

 ### Coq
-Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/gadt-coq#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs, and proofs.
-Programs chave to comply to their specifications.
+Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/gadt-coq#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs, and proofs that programs comply to their specifications.

-Properties, programs, and proofs are formalized in the _Coq_ language called _Gallina_, which follows the _Calculus of Inductive Constructions_ (CIC).
+Specifications, programs, and proofs are formalized in the _Coq_ language called _Gallina_, which follows the _Calculus of Inductive Constructions_ (CIC).

-//TODO: What are "properties", "programs" and "proofs" ?
+//TODO: What are "Specifications", "programs" and "proofs" ?

 #### CoC - CiC
 Initially developed by Thierry Coquand, the _Calculus of Constructions_ [[13]](/formal-verification/gadt-coq#references) (or CoC) is a typed high-order _λ-calculus_ (i.e. a typed formal system taking the logic of second-order into account).
 The CoC is used as a typed programming language.